dusk196/pokemania/README.md

-# Pokemon Expedition: Battle Royale [in-progress]
+# Pokemania - The Pokemon Expedition (Battle Royale) [in-progress]

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

 A tribute to Ash Ketchum - the very best...
 Like no one ever was!

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.

 ## Development server